9 Reasons Hinge Works Better than Tinder and Bumble in 2021

 And not only does Hinge know that you will like them, but by using the algorithm, they know that this person is looking for someone like you, as well.

-And if that’s not the main selling point of this app, well, let me hit you with all 9 of my reasons why I believe that Hinge is the best dating app of them all.
+Don’t worry though, there’s still lots to love.
+I still haven’t even hit you with all 9 of my reasons why I believe that Hinge is the best dating app of them all.

 Before I dive into my nine reasons, I’d like to invite you to take our free quiz to determine which dating app is best for you.
 Because you really shouldn’t waste your time by using all of them.
 Being on too many apps is a rookie mistake.

 You already know we recommend Hinge to a lot of people.
 But, based on the quiz results it’s only the ideal app for about half of the folks reading this article.
 More singles than we expected are better off focusing on Bumble or Tinder.

 OK, here’s the quiz I personally put together for you.
 If you don’t want to take it now you’ll find it again at the end of this article.

 1. It’s Not Just Another Casual Dating App